 About Blue Lab

-“Today we are at a very exciting crossroads in the energy sector with fantastic opportunities to innovate and transform our customers’ relationship with energy”Jean-Benoit Ritz, Innovation Director, Blue Lab
+“Today we are at a very exciting crossroads in the energy sector.
+By collaborating with start-ups, we have a fantastic opportunity to innovate and transform our customers’ relationship with energy”Jean-Benoit Ritz, Innovation Director, Blue Lab

 Blue Lab is EDF Energy’s innovation accelerator – created to play an instrumental role to improve the lives of consumers by harnessing the latest technologies, developing energy services and testing the new business models of tomorrow.